Homeless Housing Assistance Program (HHAP)

 Total Annual Award

 People who are homeless or at risk of homelessness who are unable to secure housing without special assistance.
-Populations include: veterans, people living with HIV/AIDS, people struggling with substance abuse, with mental illness, ex-offenders, the chronically homeless, victims of domestic violence and runaway and homeless youth.
+Populations include: veterans, people living with HIV/AIDS, people struggling with substance abuse, with mental illness, ex-offenders, the chronically homeless,, victims of domestic violence and youth, including young adults aging out of foster care.

 Funding Award Details